pchapin/clac/README.md

 version is independent of both the C++ version and of jaClac.
 It is suitable for study by novice programming students using Java.

-The C++ version of Clac can be built with Visual Studio on Windows and g++ (via Code::Blocks or Makefiles) on Unix-like systems (Linux, macOS, Cygwin).
-Not all build control files are fully up to date.
-At the time of this writing (Dec 2022) Clac development is being done primarly on Linux using g++ and Makefiles with Visual Studio Code as the development environment.
-Thus the Code::Blocks and Visual Studio build control files may need adjusting, as they are only infrequently checked.

-API documentation for Clac is built using the Doxygen tool.
-The User Manual, Reference Manual, and Tutorial are built using LaTeX.
-These tools are only needed if the documentation is to be built.

 Building
 --------